realgabriele/NAO_with_RPi/README.md

 * RaspberryPi

 ### Software
-* todo SW requirements
-(more, on the specific project directory)
+* you can find detailed requirements on the specific project directory

 ## Description